robert-hardy/statistical_inference/PITCHME.md

 Kruschke calls this _reallocating credibility_.

 ---

-What does the frequentist have to say?

----
 ### Meet F

 For a fair coin: P(HH)= 1/4.

 > I declare “the coin is biased!” but I expect to be wrong 25% of the time over the long term.

-That is not what I was expecting.

 ---